AnkushSinghGandhi/DSA-OneShot/README.md

 - After mastering Tier 4, solve these problems to prepare for dream companies like Google, Amazon, Facebook, Microsoft, etc.
 - These include harder and more advanced problems, combining multiple concepts.
 - Great for building problem-solving stamina and mastering edge cases.

-### 🔑 Why Tier 4?

-- Many data structures are **understood but not coded** by candidates — coding them deeply embeds your knowledge.
-- Top companies expect **both conceptual understanding and coding skills** on these advanced topics.
-- Covers any **missed essential subtopics** from earlier tiers that have high impact.
-- Prepares you for **high-difficulty interviews and system design discussions**.

 **Pro Tip:**